KangaRoo1372/webliero/builder/Readme.md

 So, after some tests, I found out how those weapons actually work (that was not that hard though).
 Then I wondered: if it is possible to create some DIRT on the map - maybe it is also possible to create some SOLID material (i.e. rock or special rock) on the map in that way?

-So, after further tests, I accidentaly found how to make such weapon.
-My idea was to use it to "trap" enemies inside sth like rock prison.
+So, after further tests, I accidentaly found how to make such weapon (i.e. which work like dirtball, but creates rock on the map instead of dirt).
+My idea was to use such weapon to "trap" enemies inside something pretending to be a rock prison.
 But let's be clear - that was stupid idea (after some time, especially when such weapon was overused, the map was totally filled with rock and it was impossible to play).

 Then, a nice guy called dsds saw my works and hit upon a brilliant idea...